imfing/hextra/exampleSite/content/docs/guide/shortcodes/icon.md

 title: Icon
 ---

-To use this shortcode inline, make sure you have enabled the inline shortcode in the config:
+To use this shortcode inline, inline shortcode needs to be enabled in the config:

 ```yaml {filename="hugo.yaml"}
 enableInlineShortcodes: true
 ```

-The list of available icons can be found in `data/icon.yaml`.
+The list of available icons can be found in `data/icons.yaml`.

 ## Example